Blog post updated November 2020.

 Weight Loss Surgery Changes Hormone Signaling

 Surgery changes the levels of numerous hormones that are involved with appetite regulation.
-As discussed in the previous post, the levels of a number of hormones known to be involved in the regulation of appetite change after diet-induced weight loss to cause increased hunger and food intake.
+As discussed in The Body Weight Set Point Prevents Weight Loss, the levels of a number of hormones known to be involved in the regulation of appetite change after diet-induced weight loss to cause increased hunger and food intake.
 This is an important part of how the body normally maintains weight and prevents weight loss.

-After surgery (gastric bypass and sleeve gastrectomy) the levels of these hormones change in the opposite direction.
+After both gastric bypass surgery and sleeve gastrectomy surgery, the levels of these hormones change in the opposite direction.
 That is, they change in the direction that causes decreased hunger and food intake.
 Surgery causes the body biologically to want to lose weight (excellent reference here).